downj05/htc5607/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+## Installation

-Clone the github repo with `git clone https://github.com/downj05/htc5607.git`<br>
+Clone the GitHub repo with `git clone https://github.com/downj05/htc5607.git`<br>
+CD into the program directory in the repository with `cd htc5607/program`<br>
+Install the requirements with `pip install -r requirements.txt` <br>
 Run the application with `python app.py`<br>
 Login to the application using either `p_admin` or `c_admin` with `Password1` as the password<br>